marian-c/digital-logic-simulator/src/app/v3/optimizations.md

 - render lighter elements when too many are visible or when zoomed out past a certain point
 - memoize certain components if their outputs are a strict function of their inputs
 - certain common components can be shortcut and avoid exploring their inner workings while simulating
+- when passing the dependencies to useCallback and those deps are actually stable, wouldn't it be better to use useCallback without the dependencies since they're stable and checking them is extra work that's not actually needed?